numpde/idom/docs/source/about/contributor-guide.rst

     pip install -e . -r requirements.txt && pre-commit install

-If you modify any Javascript, you'll need to re-install IDOM:
+If you modify any JavaScript, you'll need to re-install IDOM:

 .. code-block:: bash